medium-tech/van-cone-website/README.md

 # Van Cone Website

-Source code for build and deploying the van cone website.
+Source code for building, deploying and serving the van cone website.

 See the website live at: [medium-tech.github.io/van-cone-website](https://medium-tech.github.io/van-cone-website/)